■ COMMUNITY KUDOS

 The Oregon Health Authority (OHA) uses a Risk Level Framework to determine COVID-19 risk by county, which will be used until vaccines successfully end the pandemic.
 The system encourages counties to curtail the spread of the virus and the weekly results from each county will determine its risk category.
-Lane County is currently in the High Risk category.
+Lane County is currently in the LOW Risk category and below are our restrictions for that category:

-Social Get-Togethers: (indoors and outdoors) Limited to no more than six people, total, from no more than two households
+Social Get-Togethers: Indoors - Limited to no more than 10 people, total, from no more than four households Outdoors limited to 12 people from no more than two households